IgniteUI/igniteui-xplat-docs/doc/en/components/scheduling/date-picker.md

 ```

 ### In Forms
-The `IgcDatePickerComponent` could be used in a form element, the component's `minValue` and `maxValue` properties act as form validators.
+The `DatePicker` could be used in a form element, the component's `Min` and `Max` properties act as form validators.

 In forms, we can handle the `igcChange` event of the component and update the value of the label.

-`sample="/scheduling/date-picker/form", height="150", alt="{Platform} Date Picker Input Form Example"`
+`sample="/scheduling/date-picker/form", height="500", alt="{Platform} Date Picker Input Form Example"`

 ### Calendar Specific settings
-The `IgcDatePickerComponent` can modify some of the calendar's settings via the properties that the date picker exposes.
-Some of these include `visibleMonths` which allows more than one calendar to be displayed when the picker expands, `weekStart` which determines the starting day of the week, `showWeekNumbers` which shows the number for each week in the year and more.
+The `DatePicker` can modify some of the calendar's settings via the properties that the date picker exposes.
+Some of these include `VisibleMonths` which allows more than one calendar to be displayed when the picker expands, `WeekStart` which determines the starting day of the week, `ShowWeekNumbers` which shows the number for each week in the year and more.

 ## Internationalization

-The localization of the `IgcDatePickerComponent` can be controlled through its `locale` input.
+The localization of the `DatePicker` can be controlled through its `Locale` input.

-Here is how a DatePicker with Japanese locale definition would look like:
+Here is how a `DatePicker` with Japanese locale definition would look like:
 ```html
 <igc-date-picker locale="ja-JP">
 </igc-date-picker>